Feyerabend/bb/workbook/code/ch01/koch/README.md

 - Exercise: Expand on the Koch snowflake by writing a program that outputs the fractal at various recursion depths as a PPM image.
 - Goal: Practice generating visual files programmatically and understand how recursion can directly control pixel-level output.

-6. Comparing Recursive and Iterative Approaches:
+6. Comparing recursive and iterative approaches:
 - Objective: Introduce alternative recursive implementations.
 - Exercise: Implement both a recursive and an iterative version of the Koch curve, comparing performance and memory usage.
 - Goal: Discuss to both methods, on where recursion is advantageous and when iteration might be more efficient.